Silicon nitride based integrated photonic circuit to control a cold-atom source

-Experimentally the total transmission of all MOT beams is on average reduced by 30$\%$ to realize the necessary extinction ratios of the MOT beams when switching (see column experimentally applied in table \ref{tabel_01}).
-This is needed because the design of the switch does not allow it to switch between the global maximum and global minimum power using only one PZT actuator (see supplementary material).
-This means that there is some additional loss when using this switching mechanism on a PIC.
+Experimentally the total transmission of all MOT beams is on average reduced by 30\% to realize the necessary extinction ratios of the MOT beams when switching (see column experimentally applied in table \ref{tabel_01}).
+This is needed because the design of the switch does not allow to switch between the global maximum and global minimum transmission using only one PZT actuator (see supplementary material).
+This adds loss when using this switching mechanism on a PIC.

-In Fig. \ref{fig_03}.a the number of atoms in the MOT as a function of the average cooler laser power for the 3DMOT and 2DMOT is plotted.
-The measurement is performed by measuring the fluorescence of the MOT using a photodiode \cite{Lewandowski2003}.
+In Fig. \ref{fig_03}.a the atom number in the MOT as a function of the average cooler laser power for the 3DMOT and 2DMOT is plotted.
+The fluorescence of the MOT is measured using a photodiode \cite{Lewandowski2003}.
 The plot has at the beginning a steep increase in the number of atoms and flattens off for higher powers.
-In Fig. \ref{fig_03}.b a typical fluorescence loading curve of the MOT is shown for an average 3D MOT cooler power of 3.7~mW and after 120~s we obtain a maximum of around $7\times 10^7$~atoms.
+Fig. \ref{fig_03}.b shows a typical fluorescence loading curve of the MOT for an average power, over the 3DMOT beam cooler powers, of 3.7~mW.
+After 120~s, we obtain a maximum of around $7\times 10^7$~atoms.